kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 ---

 ## Introduction
-The document describes the general requirements, principles, design and guidelines for the **Kaa Protocol** (KP).
+The document describes the general requirements, principles, design and guidelines for the **Kaa Protocol** (KP) version 1.
 KP is a standard protocol designed for connecting clients and endpoints (colloquially - devices) to a Kaa server.

 ## Requirements and constraints
+- KP must support asynchronous messaging.
 - Clients must be able to connect to Kaa server without using an SDK and with minimum custom implementation.
 - Encrypted and unencrypted channels must be supported.
+- KP must be able to work over MQTT v3.1 and later.
-- KP should work over MQTT and CoAP.
+- KP should be able to work over CoAP.
 - KP must be extensible to support future extensions.
 - Clients should be able to work through MQTT gateways.
 That also includes MQTT-SN gateways.
 - KP must support client authentication.